baptisteArno/baptistearno.com/posts/build-for-one-scale-for-many.md

 title: Build for one, Scale for many
 date: 2024-02-21
 image: ../public/images/build-for-one-scale-for-many.png
-description: My reflexion on an infallible way to build a product
+description: My reflection on an infallible way to build a product
 ---
 A year ago, I attended a live AMA session with the Notion team in Paris.
 It profoundly changed my perspective on product development.